jcurry/Zenoss_4.2.5_core-autodeploy/README.rst

 http://softlayer-dal.dl.sourceforge.net/project/zenossforubuntu/zenoss-core-425-2108_03c_amd64.deb to
 https://sourceforge.net/projects/zenossforubuntu/files/zenoss-core-425-2108_03c_amd64.deb/download .

 The ubuntu branch of this git repository contains a slightly modified version of his script.

+The original hydruid script had an incorporated zenup at version 1.0.
+This script replaces the zenup package with the latest zenup 1.1.0, installs the latest pristine and then applies the latest (as of December 2016) SUP 671.
+The zenup package was converted from an rpm format to a deb format with the "alien" utility and the --scripts parameter and  is available from the ubuntu branch of this repository.

+SUP671 does not install cleanly under Ubuntu as it uses the dash shell rather than bash.
+One of the check scripts bundled into sup671, check_mibs, uses the "local" construct which dash interprets differently and check_mibs does not have a #!/bin/bash shebang at the top.
+I have exploded the standard zup (it's just a tgz file), added the shebang to check_mibs, and repackaged it as zenoss_core-4.2.5-SP671-zenup11_Ubuntu.zup which is available from the ubuntu branch of this repository.

-Run zo425_ubuntu-debian.sh as the root user (sudo bash).
+Run zo425_ubuntu-debian_with_zenup.sh as the root user (sudo bash).
 Output goes to /tmp/zenoss425_ubuntu_install.out .
 Tested on Ubuntu 14.04.

 Cheers,